Insurance

 • Can I submit claims electronically?
 How long does it take to process?

 For insurance purposes, our billing zip code (business address) is 19320.
 Morgan Levine is a clinical social worker in MD, VA, DC, PA, CO, and FL.
 Katy Levine and Evyan Roberts are a supervisees in social work in Virginia and licensed to practice in MD, DC, and PA (Katy only) under supervision from Morgan.
-Molly Stackhouse is a Licensed Professional Counselor in Pennsylvania and South Carolina and a Licensed Graduate Professional Counselor in Maryland.

 Why We Don't Take Insurance